 - developers unable to do proper estimations

-The article that follows points out some similarities between software development and the second law of thermodynamics from statistical point of view.
+The article that follows attempts to draw similarities between software development and the second law of thermodynamics from statistical point of view.

 Management says we need more process and coding standards!

 What most managers don’t realize is that it is possible to write the prettiest code and follow the best process in the market, and it can still result in bad performance, slow delivery and ultimately project failure.
-Developers usually know themselves that more coding standards or processes won’t solve these problems but are themselves ignorant to what to do to fix the situation and because they feel like they are failing they add more standards, more processes and review cycles.
+Developers usually know themselves that more coding standards or processes won’t solve these problems but are themselves ignorant to what to do to fix the situation and because they feel like they are failing they end up adding more standards, more processes and review cycles, slowing things down even more.

 Process and coding standards are not to blame.